lidofinance/lido-content/lido-landing/scorecard.md

     categories: "Governance"
     self-assessment: "Good"
     comments: "[The on-chain delegation was enabled](https://{{vote}}/vote/178) in August 2024.
 Now LDO holders [can delegate](https://{{vote}}/delegation) on Aragon& Snapshot.
 The delegated LDO amounts and delegates' activity can be viewed on the [Lido Delegation Public Dashboard](https://dune.com/lido/lido-delegations)."
+  - scorecard-attribute: "There’s a way for operators to permissionlessly enter the set and prove themselves"
+    categories: "Validator set"
+    self-assessment: "Good"
+    comments: "The first permissionless module called [CSM](https://{{operatorportal}}/modules/community-staking-module) is now live on Ethereum mainnet.
+During the Early Adoption (permissioned) phase, over 300 identified likely independent operators joined CSM on mainnet.
+As of late January 2025, CSM has transitioned to its fully permissionless mode, allowing anyone to use Lido on Ethereum to run validators."
 :::

 ## Doing well, but can improve